State of DevOps Report 2019: DevOps Not a Trend, The Standard!

 Elite performers report ‘less than a day’ change lead time, the time from code committed to successfully deploying the same into production.

 Whereas, low performers reported lead times between 1-6 months.

-At this rate of 24 hours (elite performers) and 2,555 hours (low performers), the elite group show 106 times faster change lead times compared to the low performing group.
+At this rate of 24 hours (elite performers) and 2,555 hours (low performers), the elite group shows 106 times faster change lead times compared to the low performing group.

 6) Time to Restore

-Elite performers performed ‘less than one hour’ time to restore services in case of an unexpected event, while it took one week to one month for low performers.
+Elite performers performed ‘less than one-hour’ to restore services in case of an unexpected event, while it took one week to one month for low performers.

 Calculating the rate of ‘time to restore services’ by conservative time ranges (one hour for high performers and the mean of one week (168 hours) and one month (5,040 hours) for low performers), elites show 2,604 times faster time to restore service compared to low performers.

 However, the time to restore service performance stayed the same for both elite and low performers compared to the previous year.

 7) Change Failure Rate

 The ‘change failure rate’ in the case of elite performers lies between 0-15%, while it is 46-60% among low performers.